dtrannam/Travel-itinerary/README.md

 * Update form to include caption, about us, notes, pricing
 * Create about page/new account information
 * CRUD comment
+* Rework of html rendering

 ## In the works:
-* Reworking Backend for cleaner code
 * DB update and stricter requirements for mongoose such as required fields
 * AWS Deployment